+The Committee approved updates to certain risk policies and recommended updates to the Board, in accordance with the Risk Management Policy and Framework.
 The Committee reviewed HBFI's Risk Management Policy and Framework and Risk Appetite Statement and received regular reports on HBFI's risks and the controls in place to mitigate risks.
+The Committee also approved the Risk Management Plan for 2022 and monitored progress against the 2021 plan.
 The Committee meets privately with the Head of Risk without management present at least annually.